ANLAB-KAIST/pspgen-dpdk/README.md

 Change the EAL arguments according to your hardware.

 Another difference is that the device names are no longer `xge#` but `rte_ixgbe_pmd.#` (a string composed of DPDK driver name, dot, and the enumeration index) instead because DPDK-managed interfaces does not have host-bound interface names.

+`neighbors.conf` file should contain the destination MAC addresses one-to-one-mapped to the NIC ports used by pspgen-dpdk.
+(e.g., If you use 4 NIC ports to generate packets, then you need 4 destination MAC addresses.)
+The MAC addresses should be written in the standard colon-spearated six 2-digit hexademical numbers placed line-by-line.
+`neighbors.conf` should also specify the destination IP addresses at the end of each line, but currently they are not used and you may put `0.0.0.0` as placeholders.
+Each line looks like `01:23:45:67:89:ab 0.0.0.0`.

 ## Highlighted Features